nickpoorman/kdev/README.md

 The client will emit an authed event when it has been authenticated with the server.
 At this point it may not be safe to send messages to the server.

 ####client.on('ready', function(event))
-The client will emit a ready event when it has been authenticated with the server and is ready to begin receiving messages.
+The client will emit a `ready` event when it has been authenticated with the server and is ready to begin receiving messages.
 It is only safe to send messages to the server after the ready event.

 ####client.on('error', function(event))
-The client will emit an error event when it receives one from the server.
+The client will emit an `error` event when it receives one from the server.
 Possible error event codes are listed above.

 ####client.on('success', function(event))
-The client will emit a success event when it receives one from the server.
+The client will emit a `success` event when it receives one from the server.
 Possible success event codes are listed above.

 ####client.on('notification', function(event))
-The client will emit a notification event when it receives a message with type `*_NOTIFICATION` from the server.
+The client will emit a `notification` event when it receives a message with type `*_NOTIFICATION` from the server.

+####client.on('notifications', function(event))
+The client will emit a `notifications` event when it receives a message with type `PULLED_NOTIFICATIONS` from the server.

 TODO:
   * If an io-api client disconnects, automatically reconnect them.